 -

-Remove the camera.
+Take out the camera.
 Use the removable levers to lift one side of the cover and carefully remove the camera.

 -